Updated: April 11, 2026

 Exclude:

 The trap: Many founders undercount CAC by excluding salaries or tools.
 Be honest.
-You’re only cheating yourself.
+You are only cheating yourself.

 Lifetime Value (LTV)

-LTV is the total revenue you’ll get from a customer before they leave.
+LTV is the total revenue you will get from a customer before they leave.

 Where Customer Lifetime = 1 / Monthly Churn Rate